 Probably everyone remembers the ALS ice bucket challenge.
 This was a campaign that went viral and not just in America but across the globe.
 The ALS ice bucket challenge started in 2014 and it was an online effort to raise money for people with Amyotrophic Lateral Sclerosis (ALS) disease.

 The campaign was a huge success and they were able to raise $115 million dollars in a span of 8 weeks!
 This is partly due to the fact that celebrities across the globe were participating in the challenge as well.
 Celebrities have a huge impact on the masses and that’s why it achieved so much growth.

 Another contributing factor was that after completing the challenge, you had to nominate three other people on social media to do the challenge as well.
 Using the example of Bill Gates, he was challenged by Mark Zuckerberg.
 This is a perfect example of viral marketing.

-In reality, it is hard to think of a campaign that can go viral.
+In reality, it is hard to think of a campaign that can go viral, especially in B2B markets.
 The most important thing is to evoke emotion, get other people to contribute and provide value.

 Achieving engagement comes down to building trust and being personable.
 When trust is built through relationship-based marketing, people will stick and spend more time and money with you rather than on your competition.

 The king of sticky marketing is Facebook.
 They’ve mastered the ability to keep people to use their platforms by providing value and their ability to connect people.

 Customer churn is when an existing customer stops doing business or ends the relationship with your company.